Negative-Zero-Official/Object-Oriented-Programming-Airline-Reservation-Project/README.md

 # Object-Oriented Programming Airline Reservation Project

+> [!IMPORTANT]
+> This README is almost completely AI-generated as I was too lazy to write it myself.
+> IT MAY NOT BE 100% ACCURATE.
+Please go through the program yourself to see its true structure.

 ## Overview

 This project is a Java-based airline reservation system that demonstrates key principles of Object-Oriented Programming (OOP).
 It provides functionality for booking, canceling, and viewing flights, managing customer data, and checking seat availability within a command-line interface.